If we want to share code it is important to develop in a modular way.

 Golden Rule: When code is broken down into smaller, modular parts they become easier to share and maintain, and they become more interchangeable.

 Projects on the CWP should be thought of as a set of components made up of

 All these components are brought together using the code management tool, 'Composer'.

 Composer manages the set of code installed in the project by inspecting a meta data file stored within the project code that states which modules to install and which versions should be used.
 Using composer allows new modules from the open source community and themes to be installed, and unused modules removed from the project easily, while ensuring the correct code is deployed to the CWP servers.

-Golden Rule: Avoid modifying the SilverStripe core or any of the open source modules directly.
-The SilverStripe CMS community has developed best practice techniques to extend the functionality of the CMS while ensuring they can benefit from future upgrades.
+Golden Rule: Avoid modifying the Silverstripe CMS core or any of the open source modules directly.
+The Silverstripe CMS community has developed best practice techniques to extend the functionality of the CMS while ensuring they can benefit from future upgrades.

-Using composer and following the golden rule will allow for easy SilverStripe core upgrades when new versions are released.
+Using composer and following the golden rule will allow for easy Silverstripe CMS core upgrades when new versions are released.
 Full testing after all upgrades is still recommended.